 Wilson’s workshop was situated in the basement of Vicarage Gate House in Kensington, beneath the architectural practice he had taken over from J D Sedding in 1891 and relocated.
 The close proximity of his studios allowed Wilson to work simultaneously on large scale, architectural projects (such as the colossal bronze doors for the Cathedral of Saint John the Divine in New York), as well as smaller scale creations in precious metals and enamel.

 His reputation as an architect and artist grew throughout the early the 20th Century.
-He lectured at the Royal College of Art and Central School of Arts and published his masterly book ‘Silverwork and Jewellery’ in 1903.
+He lectured at the Royal College of Art and Central School of Arts and published the first edition of his masterly book ‘Silverwork and Jewellery’ in 1903.
 In 1914, he displayed a selection of jewels and metalwork at the exhibition ‘Arts et Metiers de la Grande Bretagne’ in Paris and in 1925 was appointed chairman of the committee for selecting works to be displayed at the exhibition ‘Arts Decoratifs’ of the same year.